ionic-team/ionic-site/docs/nightly/api/service/$ionicModal/index.md

 The Modal is a content pane that can go over the user's main view temporarily.
 Usually used for making a choice or editing an item.

-Note that you need to put the content of the modal inside a div with the class `modal`.
+Put the content of the modal inside of an `<ion-modal-view>` element.

 Note: a modal will broadcast 'modal.shown', 'modal.hidden', and 'modal.removed' events from its originating scope, passing in itself as an event argument.
 Both the modal.removed and modal.hidden events are